nbyodai/sheistheaisha/src/pages/index.md

     background_style: style3
     component: Features
     features_list:
-      - icon: fa-hamburger
+      - icon: fa-pizza-slice
         text: "I love trying new food, amazing cocktails, and experiencing different restaurants.
 Sometimes, I find myself daydreaming about food.
 It's that serious.\U0001F379"
         title: Restaurant Hopping
-      - icon: fa-camera-alt
+      - icon: fa-camera
         text: "One of my favourite phrases is this one; “The earth has music for those who listen.”
 I love nature and documenting the beauty of it everywhere I go. \U0001F3DE"
         title: Nature Photography
-      - icon: fa-plane-departure
+      - icon: fa-plane
         text: >-
           The world is so far and wide and I've only seen a tiny bit of it all.
           I love travelling, but sadly I haven’t gotten to travel as much as I'd